- Chair of Horticulture

 - Department of Landscape Management and Nature Conservation

 - Department of Zoology

-Welcome to the department of landscape architecture.
+Welcome to the Chair of Landscape Architecture

 Landscape architects plan, design and manage a wide range of private and public spaces such as gardens, urban spaces like streets and squares, public parks and urban forests, historic manor parks and large recreational areas in more natural places.
 They may also work on spatial planning, in environmental impact assessment of infrastructure projects and also, increasingly, in helping to promote healthy lifestyles.